 Public transit (Istanbul metro, ferries) is genuinely safe at all hours and packed with female commuters.
 For long-distance buses, choose the women-only seat option that some lines offer — book through Obilet.com.

-For airport-to-city, pre-book with Welcome Pickups or a known transfer service.
+For airport-to-city, pre-book with a pre-booked airport transfer or a known transfer service.
 Pay $5–10 more than a metered taxi for known peace of mind.

 Accommodation tips